-The great thing about the Citi Double Cash credit card is that you get 2% cash back on all your purchases.
-First, you get 1% cash back when you make the purchase.
-Then, when you pay off your balance, you get another 1% cash back.
-So, as you act responsibly with your credit card, you get 2% cash back on all your purchases without having to worry about accruing interest, as long as you pay off your balance each month.
+The great thing about the Chase Freedom Unlimited is that you get 1.5% cash back on all your purchases.
+So, as you act responsibly with your credit card, you get unlimited cash back on all your purchases without having to worry about accruing interest, as long as you pay off your balance each month.

-The average U.S. consumer can save an estimated $500 on everyday purchases and utilities using Citi Double Cash.
+The average U.S. consumer can save an estimated $500 annually on everyday purchases and utilities using Chase Freedom Unlimited.

-Rather than only getting 1% cash back on purchases that aren’t groceries, gas, dining, entertainment and department stores, you can get 2% on everything else.
-So, if you have regular bills that can be paid with your credit card, like utilities, gym membership, internet service and cell phone service, use the Citi Double Cash to make these purchases.
-You can also use the Citi Double Cash card for travel purchases and earn 2% cash back.
+Rather than only getting 1% cash back on purchases that aren’t groceries, gas, dining, entertainment and department stores, you can get 1.5% on all purchases.
+So, if you have regular bills that can be paid with your credit card, like utilities, gym membership, internet service and cell phone service, use the Chase Freedom Unlimited to make these purchases.

 Using Credit Card Spending as Part of Your Budget